tysonjens/Notes/README.md

 `psql db`
 ```

-Order of Execution
+Order
-`SELECT FROM JOIN WHERE GROUPBY HAVING ORDERBY LIMIT`
+`SELECT FROM JOIN ON WHERE GROUPBY HAVING ORDERBY LIMIT`

+Order of evaluation
+`FROM WHERE GROUPBY HAVING SELECT DISTINCE ORDERBY`

 #### Anaconda and Jupyter notebooks